yudi-mars/Soul/README.md

 ## Cite

-If you find RecBole useful for your research or development, please cite the following papers:
+If you find SOUL useful for your research or development, please cite the following papers:

 ```
 @article{deng2025edge,